 - 1. Use the Hoop and Arrow key to move the laser to your first reference point (for example, the top of the stripe on the left side). - 2.
 Press the Laser and Arrow key to confirm this point. - 3.
 Move the laser with the Hoop and Arrow keys to your second reference point. - 4.
 Press the Laser and Arrow key to confirm this point. - 5.
 Press the Laser and Center key.
 The design aligns to the line created by your two reference points.

-The placement of the design along the line depends on the Arrow keys used to input the reference points.
+The placement of the design along the line depends on the Arrow keys used to input the reference points and the position of the design elements to the design origin.
 The variations follow: